-Author: Anoma Ranaweera B.V.
-Sc; PhD (Clinical Biochemistry, University of Liverpool, UK).
+Author: Anoma Ranaweera, Medical writer, Auckland, New Zealand.
 Chief Editor: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, May 2015.

 Imatinib mesylate (Gleevac®; USA and Glivec® Europe, New Zealand, from Novartis) is a small molecule inhibitor of ABL, KIT, and platelet-derived growth factor receptor (PDGFR) tyrosine kinases.
 It is an FDA-approved oral treatment for chronic myeloid leukaemia, acute lymphoblastic leukaemia, myelodysplastic/myeloproliferative disease, chronic eosinophilic leukaemia and metastatic/malignant gastrointestinal stromal tumours.
 Imatinib has also been used for the treatment of some skin conditions.

 Reported uses of imatinib in dermatology include: